mychaldubyk/dsc-phase-2-project-v2-3/README.md

 ## Conclusion

+Creating listing prices based on our model is a significant improvement:

+The multiple linear regression model shows an overall r-squared of .738, and the polynomial regression has value of .856.
+This high level of fit represents a substantial increase in prediction quality from the methodology of choosing 2-3 comparables or a simple regression model (.49 r-squared)
-Both our complex model and our polynomial model displayed a higher level of fit and prediction quality than the often used comparable method as well as our own simple linear regression model.
-Our preferred complex and polynomial model takes into account a larger number of factors when estimating the housing price, and is sensitive to rapidly evolving market trends.
-The predictions when using our model will both save the realtor time when making listing decisions, as well as creating a more accurate listing price.
+RMSE of 188,028.55 shows that our model will be off an average of 188,028 dollars The regression modeling takes into account a much larger number of factors in housing price, and is sensitive to rapidly evolving market variables
+The predictions can be made quickly, and the model saves the Realtor time both in making listing decisions, and creating the most accurate listing price
+Using our model instead of searching for comps will save time and energy!